AsmaaG87/fotomatic/README.md

-# fotomatic is one of Codecademy's project.
-I was asked to make to it responsive by applying media query for enure responsivess for different devices.
-As I was asked to apply different design for destop, tablet and mobile as well.
+# fotomatic is one of Codecademy's projects.
+I was asked to make it responsive by applying media queries to ensure responsiveness for different devices.
+I was also asked to apply different designs for desktop, tablet, and mobile.